Jets spoil Julien's Canadiens return with 3-1 victory

+MONTREAL (AP) -- Patrik Laine and the Winnipeg Jets spoiled Claude Julien's return to Montreal.

-MONTREAL (AP) -- Patrik Laine and Mathieu Perreault each had a goal and an assist, and the Winnipeg Jets spoiled Claude Julien's return to Montreal with a 3-1 victory over the Canadiens on Saturday.
+Laine and Mathieu Perreault each had a goal and an assist, leading the Jets to a 3-1 victory over the Canadiens on Saturday.

+''We knew we were going to have everything thrown at us in the first period,'' Jets captain Blake Wheeler said. ''If you can withstand that, some of that excitement and some of that emotion from the coaching change and all the buzz around the city starts to wear off.

+''We knew they were going to be amped up.
+Any time there's a coaching change, it makes everyone stand at attention.''

 Joel Armia also scored for Winnipeg (27-29-5), and Connor Hellebuyck stopped 19 shots.
 The Jets had dropped five of six.